naman/Pets/README.md

 # Pets
 App to boost productivity by questioning your concience!
-The app was developed in Firefox OS.
+The app was developed for Firefox OS.